port-labs/port-docs/docs/integrations/k8s-exporter.md

 ![Developer Portal Kubernetes Exporter Deployment Config Entity](../../static/img/integrations/k8s-exporter/DeploymentConfigAndPods.png)

 :::note
-The Kubernetes Exporter was instructed to fill in only some properties in an Entity of `Deployment Config` Blueprint.
+The Kubernetes Exporter was instructed to fill in only some of the properties in a `Deployment Config` Entity.
 By its nature, it will keep the values of other properties untouched.
 :::

 And you can look for the respective audit logs with indication of the Kubernetes Exporter as the source: